 Preheat oven to 400°F.

-In the same skillet, heat the remaining 2 tbsp of olive oil over medium heat.
-Add the chopped onion and celery and cook until soft and translucent, about 5 minutes.
-Add the minced garlic and cook for another 30 seconds.
+Leave the rendered grease in the pan.
+Add the onions and cook until soft and starting to brown, about 5 minutes.
+Add the garlic and cook for another 30 seconds.

 Stir in the flour to create a roux and cook for about 1 minute.

 Carefully pour in the heavy cream and stir until slightly thickened, about 2 minutes.
 Add the cheese and stir until melted.
 Season with ½ tsp of salt and pepper.
 Stir in the nutmeg and reserved pancetta.
 If the sauce is too thick, thin with more cream until the right consistency.
 It should be the consistency of thick gravy.

 Place the chopped sprouts in a 2-quart baking dish.
 Pour the cream sauce over the top of the sprouts.